 Is the Sponsor aware of possible registration activity related to this project?: Yes

-If yes please explain: As noted in the scope and need for the project, this project will use EtherTypes and Dispatch codes for multiple higher layer protocols.
+If yes please explain: As noted in the scope and need for the project, this project will use EPD for multiple higher layer protocols.
+Values of the Multiplex ID below 1500, as defined in IEEE Std 802.15.9 Key Management Protocol, will be administered by the IEEE 802.15 Assigned Number Authority (ANA).

 Are there other standards or projects with a similar scope?: No